AhmedZerouali/ConPan/README.md

 ConPan workflow is very simple:
 - Pulls the Docker image.
 - Runs it and extract installed packages.
-- Track installed packages from their package managers.
+- Tracks installed packages from their package managers.
-- Inspect their technical lag: checks if they are outdated and how much they are lagging behind the latest available versions.
+- Inspects their technical lag: checks if they are outdated and how much they are lagging behind the latest available versions.
-- Identify vulnerable packages.
+- Identifies vulnerable packages.
-- Identify other kind of bugs for installed packages.
+- Identifies other kind of bugs for installed packages.

 ## Requirements
 - docker-ce